On the minimum spin period of accreting pulsars: Introduction

-Many studies are devoted to determining the maximum rotation frequency (the break-up rotation frequency, sometimes called the mass-shedding limit), $\nu_{\max}$, of relativistic stars depending on the equation of state (EoS) prevailing within the star \citep{sha+83,sha+89,fri+89,hae89,las96,ste03,lat04,hae+09,don+13,pas17,ria+19,kol20}.
-These results show that the Keplerian value quoted above is an upper limit, but still, $\nu_{\max}$ is well above the cut-off frequency given in equation~\eqref{eq:cutoff}. \citet{don+13} provide an analytical function fitting their numerical results (Eqn.~29 in their paper), which, for a neutron star of mass $M=2\,M_{\odot}$ and radius $R=12$~km, gives
+Here, $M$ is the mass and $R$ is the radius of the star.
+The break-up rotation frequency, also called the mass-shedding limit, is somewhat lower than the above expression due to the rotational flattening of the star which depends on the internal structure.
+The break-up rotation frequency, $\nu_{\max}$, of rotating \textit{relativistic} stars is further complicated owing to the relativistic frame-dragging \citep{book_Glendenning97,book_FS13} through which the rotation of the star drags the space-time with itself.
+Many studies have been devoted to determining the maximum rotation frequency \citep{sha+83,sha+89,fri+89,hae89,las96,ste03,lat04,hae+09,don+13,pas17,ria+19,kol20}.
+These results show that $\nu_{\max}$ is well above the cut-off frequency given in equation~\eqref{eq:cutoff}.
+For example, \citet{don+13} provide an analytical function fitting their numerical results (equation~29 in their paper),